heathermiller/dist-prog-book/chapter/3/message-passing.md

 Akka is an actively developed project built out of the work on [Scala Actors](#scala-actors) in Scala to provide the actor model of programming as a framework to Java and Scala.
 It is an effort to bring an industrial-strength actor model to the JVM runtime, which was not explicitly designed to support actors.
 There are a few notable changes from Scala Actors that make Akka worth mentioning, especially as it is being actively developed while Scala Actors is not.
 Some important changes are detailed in _On the Integration of the Actor Model in Mainstream Technologies: The Scala Perspective_. {% cite Haller:2012:IAM:2414639.2414641 --file message-passing %}

 Akka provides a programming interface with both Java and Scala bindings for actors which looks similar to Scala Actors, but has different semantics in how it processes messages.
 Akka's `receive` operation defines a global message handler which doesn't block on the receipt of no matching messages, and is instead only triggered when a matching message can be processed.
 It also will not leave a message in an actor's mailbox if there is no matching pattern to handle the message.
 The message will simply be discarded and an event will be published to the system.
 Akka's interface also provides stronger encapsulation to avoid exposing direct references to actors.
+Akka actors have a limited `ActorRef` interface which only provides methods to send or forward messages to its actor, additionally checks are done to ensure that no direct reference to an instance of an `Actor` subclass is accessible after an actor is created.
 To some degree this fixes problems in Scala Actors where public methods could be called on actors, breaking many of the guarantees programmers expect from message-passing.
 This system is not perfect, but in most cases it limits the programmer to simply sending messages to an actor using a limited interface.

 The Akka runtime also provides performance advantages over Scala Actors.
 The runtime uses a single continuation closure for many or all messages an actor processes, and provides methods to change this global continuation.
 This can be implemented more efficiently on the JVM, as opposed to Scala Actors' continuation model which uses control-flow exceptions which cause additional overhead.
 Additionally, nonblocking message insert and task schedule operations are used for extra performance.